Yorkshire Water reduces borrowing cost and looks to enhance service to customers

 Today (17th October) we announced our intention to reduce borrowing and simplify our finances as part of a long term drive to enhance service for customers.

-Our gearing, which currently equates to 76 percent of our total asset value, is set to fall to 70 percent by 2020, reducing interest costs and creating headroom for investment in improvements to customer services, both in the next two years and also over the longer term.
+Our gearing, which currently equates to 76 percent of our total asset value, is set to fall towards 70 percent by 2020, reducing interest costs and creating headroom for investment in improvements to customer services, both in the next two years and also over the longer term.
 Offshore banking arrangements, which are used in the sector to manage high levels of borrowing, are to be removed.

 Measures are also being taken to reduce annual interest costs by strengthening our balance sheet.